Mold Removal Charlotte, North Carolina

 Cost of Mold Removal in Charlotte

 Mold can come in many different colors and sizes.
-It also has the ability to grow almost anywhere in your home.
+Furthermore, it has the ability to grow almost anywhere in your home.
 This includes particularly moist areas of your kitchen, bathroom, basement, or crawl space.
 All of these factors play a big role in the average cost of mold removal.

 The average cost of mold remediation is $2,325, with most homeowners spending between $1,500-$3,150 or $15 to $31 per square foot.
 To help lessen the cost of mold removal, at the first sign of mold, be sure to give a technician a call.